goshippo/devweek16-shippo-challenge/README.md

 **Excited to have you working on the Shippo Challenge for Developer Week 2016!**

-[Follow us on Twitter](https://twitter.com/goshippo), or get on our [Shippo Hacks Slack channel](http://goo.gl/forms/KYKhUUWbF5) to chat.

-#### About the challenge
+### About the challenge
-At Shippo, we build APIs and dashboards connecting e-commerce stores to carriers.
+[At Shippo](https://goshippo.com/), we build shipping APIs and dashboards connecting e-commerce stores to multiple carriers like USPS, FedEx, UPS etc., all from within one system.

 For this challenge, get pre-launch access to our newest Tracking API to pull shipment tracking information from all major carriers in one place.